Free Kix Refill when you spend £50 or more! Visit the cart page for more details.

 Counterfeit batteries – How to spot them

 A Lithium Ion (“Li-Ion”) 18650 cell (“battery”) purchase may be more than you bargained for.
-Counterfeit 18650 Lithium Ion batteries have been identified in some deaths, and a number of injuries and fires.
+Counterfeit 18650 Lithium Ion batteries have been identified in a number of injuries and fires.
 So it is important for you to vape with authentic batteries for your safety.
 Here we collected some easy ways to show you how to spot a counterfeit 18650 battery.

 We can easily spot a counterfeit battery by comparing the battery wrappers, as the manufacturers of counterfeit batteries cannot get the same source of wrappers that the original manufacturers use.
 So there are some very clear differences on the wrappers: